briengleason/briengleason.github.io/_posts/2020-12-28-Random-Github-Pages.md

 went pretty quickly, and the majority of the time was spent figuring out a CORS error that I was getting when trying to call the endpoint hosted in Elastic Beanstalk.

+**I turned off the Elastic Beanstalk service to save some money on my AWS bill.
+So the button below will not work.**

 <html>
   <script type="text/javascript" src="/assets/js/getRandomSite.js"></script>
   <body>